brunoperdigao/brunoperdigao/README.md

 # Hello!

 I am an architect transitioning into technology and data science field.
-I am a mentor in the ALFORRIAH project (https://www.alforriah.com) and I am currently looking for an opportunity in this area.

 I am interested in digital technologies, and I am looking to combine this with the field of architecture.
 Currently, I'm participating in the OSArch community, promoting free software for BIM development.